2016 Copa de la Reina de Baloncesto

 The Copa de la Reina de Baloncesto 2016 is the 54th edition of the Spanish Queen's Basketball Cup.
 It is managed by the Spanish Basketball Federation – FEB and was held in San Sebastián, in the Polideportivo Municipal José Antonio Gasca on February 6–7, 2016.

 Bidding process

 The rules of the Spanish Basketball Federation establish that the three first teams classified at the end of the first leg, together with the club representing the host province will play the Competition.
 If the host finishes between the three first teams, the fourth classified will also participate.

-The cities of Salamanca, Huelva, Logroño, and San Sebastián bid for hosting the Cup.
-Finally, on December 17 2015, the Spanish Basketball Federation awarded the organization of the Cup to the city of San Sebastián, qualifying IDK Gipuzkoa as host team.
-This designation, done less than 48 hours prior to the last game of the first leg, and which left one spot for sporting merits less in the tournament, received critics from some clubs involved in the qualification.
+The cities of Salamanca, Huelva, Logroño, and San Sebastián had bid for hosting the 2016 edition of the Cup.
+Finally, on December 17 2015, the Spanish Basketball Federation awarded the organization of the Cup to the city of San Sebastián, qualifying IDK Gipuzkoa as the host team.
+This designation, done less than 48 hours prior to the last game of the first leg, and which left one spot for sporting merits less in the tournament, received criticism from some clubs involved in the qualification.